An educational forum and innovation lab to explore “emerging” trends in the world around us – e.g. technology

 - As part of the program, participants will present their ideas to their agency leadership for consideration and feedback following the first in-residence session.

-- Full-time government employee of a local, state, federal, territorial, or tribal homeland security/public safety agency or a private sector employee with security/safety responsibilities.
+- Full-time government employee of a local, state, tribal, territorial, or federal homeland security/public safety agency or a private sector employee with security/safety responsibilities.

 - A demonstrated commitment to a career in homeland security/public safety.

-- Applicant should have strong collaboration, creativity, critical thinking and problem-solving skills and an appreciation for continuous education and professional growth.
+- Applicants should have strong collaboration, creativity, critical thinking and problem-solving skills and an appreciation for continuous education and professional growth.

-- Applicant should enjoy learning through interactive activities (program includes a group walk on established outdoor trails).
+- Applicants should enjoy learning through interactive activities (program includes a group walk on established outdoor trails).

 Please note: All DHS components require their employees to apply through their training and education department before submitting an official application on the website.
 Here is a list of the points of contact for each component.